 - 6. The valuation results summarised above are based on the financial position and market levels at the valuation date, 31 March 2016.
 As such the results do not make allowance for changes which have occurred subsequent to the valuation date. - 7.
 The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the Employer contribution rates for the period from 1 April 2017 to 31 March 2020 were signed on 31 March 2017.
-Contribution rates will be reviewed at the next actuarial valuation of the Fund due as at 31 March 2019 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013. - 8.
-This Statement has been prepared by the current Actuary to the Fund, Aon Hewitt Limited, for inclusion in the accounts of the Fund.
+Other than as permitted or required by the Regulations, employer contribution rates will be reviewed at the next actuarial valuation of the Fund due as at 31 March 2019 in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013. - 8.
+Since the date the valuation report was signed, HM Treasury, in its response to the consultation on indexation and equalisation of Guaranteed Minimum Pensions (GMPs) in public sector schemes, has made an announcement to extend the indexation of GMPs to those reaching State Pension Age on or before 5 April 2021 (previously 5 December 2018).
+This extension period was not allowed for in the valuation results as the actuarial valuation report was signed off before the announcement, but the increase in liability is not expected to be material.
+In addition, amendment Regulations have been laid which provide for exit credits to be repaid to employers on exit, effective from 14 May 2018.
+It is anticipated that the Administering Authority will consider whether its Funding Strategy Statement should be revised on account of these changes but it is not expected that any surplus repayable to employers will be material. - 9.
+This Statement has been prepared by the current Actuary to the Fund, Aon, for inclusion in the accounts of the Fund.
 It provides a summary of the results of their actuarial valuation which was carried out as at 31 March 2016.
 The valuation provides a snapshot of the funding position at the valuation date and is used to assess the future level of contributions required.